mjbrechner/sumo/DATA_DICTIONARY.md

 **pct**: A wrestler's winning percentage.

 **top_rank**: Wrestlers are given a rank based on how well they performed in the previous tournament.
-The highest rank in the highest division is Yozokuna, which takes special consideration to achieve.
-The next-highest rank, Ozeki, also takes more than a mere winning record.
-The next ranks, Sekiwake and then Komusubi are also included in the top-level san'yaku section.
-Below this, the top-division is filled out with the Maegashira rankings, with Maegashira1 being the highest, then Maegashira2 and going down from there.
+The highest rank in the highest division is *Yozokuna*, which takes special consideration to achieve.
+The next-highest rank, *Ozeki*, also takes more than a mere winning record.
+The next ranks, *Sekiwake* and then *Komusubi* are also included in the top-level *san'yaku* section.
+Below this, the top-division is filled out with the *Maegashira* rankings, with *Maegashira-1* being the highest, then *Maegashira-2* and going down from there.
 Lower division matches are not covered by this project, but sometimes lower-division wrestlers end up filling out the roster for a tournament day and so occassionally appear in the data.
-The second-tier division is Juryo (with wrestlers ranked from Juryo1, Juryo2, etc.), and the third-tier is Makushita (Makishita1, Makishita2, etc.).
+The second-tier division is *Juryo* (with wrestlers ranked from *Juryo-1*, *Juryo-2*, etc.), and the third-tier is *Makushita* (*Makishita-1*, *Makishita-2*, etc.).
+Then comes the divisions of *Sandanme*, *Jonidan*, and *Jonokuchi*.

 **favored_kimarite**: Kimarite refers to the technique used by a wrestler to win a match, a finishing move.
 The favored kimarite refers to the kimarite used most frequently by a wrestler in the matches examined in this project.